appwebtech/Rails_Tutorials_Module_1/README.md

 ![headers](./img/headers.png)
 <hr>

-Within the application.rb, we can use the rack gem and target [site B](http://www.siteb.com/) to pass any header from it's downloaded code using the defined HTTP methods.
+Within the application.rb, we can use the rack gem and target [Site B](http://www.siteb.com/) to pass any header from it's downloaded code using the defined HTTP methods.
 See the code below.

 ```ruby
 ------